raiskumar/c2m/README.md

 $./c2m cluster
 <br/> Prints cluster metadata

-<br/> Above commands can also respond appropriately on usage of --verbose flag.
+Above commands can also respond appropriately on usage of --verbose flag.
+<br/> $./c2m bucket {bucket_name} --verbose

 ## Get Help about any Command
 To get help of any command